 Agrologists Manitoba’s mandate under “The Agrologists Act” is to protect the public’s interest via the Objectives below.
 Similar legislation is in effect in all other Canadian provinces.

-It is also Agrologists Manitoba‘s responsibility to protect the public interest by setting standards of education and other competencies.
-By doing this the public can identify fully qualified, registered Agrologists, as those who are competent to provide knowledge and advice in agrology.
+By setting standards for education and other competencies, the public can identify fully qualified, registered Agrologists, as those who are competent to provide knowledge and advice in agrology.

 - Sets requirements and standards for registration of and practice by registrants;

-- Establish and maintain standards of ethics with which all registrants must comply;
+- Establishes and maintain standards of ethics with which all registrants must comply;

-- Hold registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and
+- Holds registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and

-- Provide continuing education about the practice of agrology to the public, employers, clients and registrants.
+- Provides continuing education about the practice of agrology to the public, employers, clients and registrants.

 The Provincial Council [Board of Directors] is responsible for governing Agrologists Manitoba and establishing the standards for the profession.